-Zagreb, Split, Rijeka, Rovinj, and Dubrovnik are good places in Croatia to base yourself during the wintertime.
+Zagreb, Split, Rijeka, Pula, and Dubrovnik are good places in Croatia to base yourself during the wintertime.
 Although to be honest, only Zagreb is really buzzing in winter.
 The other four destinations are ok because they have enough attractions to explore; they are centrally located to make day trips; they have a good choice of hotels open in winter and enough restaurants where you can have a good lunch or diner.

 Have a car!
 A car gives you so much flexibility to go where you want and when you want.
 Besides, the cost of car rental is so low in winter.
 This way you can do many day trips and visit many beautiful places in Croatia.

 You will be able to capture some awesome photos since your photo shooting won't be disrupted by other people walking by.